bossley9/dotfiles/README.md

       bw config server https://myvault.example.com
       bw login # be sure to log out after every use as it does not re-prompt MFA.
     ```
-6. Copy over all Yubikey ecdsa keys.
+6. Copy over all Yubikey ECC/RSA keys.
     ```sh
       mkdir -p ~/.ssh
       cd ~/.ssh